open-contracting/deploy/docs/deploy/prometheus.rst

 Monitor a service
 -----------------

-If the ``prometheus_node_exporter`` state file applies to the target, then `Node Exporter <https://github.com/prometheus/node_exporter>`__ is served on port 7231 using the HTTPS scheme and a self-signed certificate.
+If the ``prometheus.node_exporter`` state file applies to the target, then `Node Exporter <https://github.com/prometheus/node_exporter>`__ is served on port 7231 using the HTTPS scheme and a self-signed certificate.
 Only connections from the Prometheus server are allowed.

 #.
-Add a job to ``salt/prometheus/files/server/conf-prometheus.yml``, following the same pattern as other jobs.
+Add a job to ``salt/prometheus/server/files/conf-prometheus.yml``, following the same pattern as other jobs.

 #. :doc:`Deploy<deploy>` the Prometheus service.